droe/acefile/README.md

 Extract all files in the archive, with directories, to current working dir:

     import acefile
-    with acefile.open("example.ace") as f:
+    with acefile.open('example.ace') as f:
         f.extractall()

 Walk all files in the archive and test each one of them:

     import acefile
-    with acefile.open("example.ace") as f:
+    with acefile.open('example.ace') as f:
         for ai in f.getmembers():
             if f.is_dir():
                 continue